irisnet/irishub/docs/endpoints/proto-docs.md

 <a name="irismod.service.MsgSetWithdrawAddress"></a>

 ### MsgSetWithdrawAddress
-MsgSetWithdrawAddress defines an SDK message to set the withdrawal address for a provider.
+MsgSetWithdrawAddress defines an SDK message to set the withdrawal address for a provider

 | Field | Type | Label | Description |